kmhcreative/zappbar/README.md

 **Blog Top/Bottom ZappBar:** these bars will ONLY appear on a single blog post, and only if you enabled them under *Top Blog ZappBar* and/or *Bottom Blog ZappBar*

-If you are using the ComicPress theme, Comic Easel plugin, or Webcomic plugin more bar options are displayed for the custom comic post pages:
+If you are using the ComicPress theme, Comic Easel plugin, Webcomic, or ComicPost plugin more bar options are displayed for the custom comic post pages:

 **Top/Bottom Comic ZappBar:** Choose whether to use the custom “comic” bars on comics pages, the Default ones, or no top/bottom bar.